Check at Ticketswap.

 The ingenious guitar-hero of the Poison and Mr Big, Richie Kotzen travels through the worlds of metal and rock'n'roll, glam and jazz with his virtuoso guitar-play supported by his powerful band.
+Support act will be by the Swiss contemporary blues rock band, The Konincs.

 Guitar virtuoso Richie Kotzen burst onto the heavy metal scene as a teenager with a lightning-fast guitar technique.
 After recording three albums for the Shrapnel label -- including his 1989 self-titled debut, the following year's Fever Dream, and 1991's Electric Joy -- he was recruited into the party-metal group Poison to replace C.C.
 DeVille, who was forced out of the band due to his substance abuse problems.